kbilsted/ReassureTest.Net/README.md

     .Is("{ S2 = `s2s2s2` }");
 ```

+More elaborate filtering is also possible, see below.

 <br/>
 <br/>

 # 6. Data projection

 To simplify the output of an object graph, it is possible to change the value or fields - or even filtering them away.
 For example, for most tests, reassuring *auditing* fields may be more in the way than providing value.